PereViader/ManualDi/README.md

 # Container Lifecycle

 - Binding Phase: Container binding configuration is defined
-- Building Phase: Binding configurastion is used to create the object graph
+- Building Phase: Binding configuration is used to create the object graph
 - Startup Phase: Startup callbacks are run.
 - Alive Phase: Container is returned to the user and it can be kept until it is no longer necessary.
 - Disposal Phase: The container and its resources are released.